Indigenous leaders reflect on late Pope Francis's apology, visit to Quebec City

 "All of those reactions are the correct reactions because it is an individual experience and in leadership, you're there to support everybody."

-The Grand Chief of the Huron-Wendat Nation in the Quebec City area, Pierre Picard, said the visit by Pope Francis helped kickstart a real process of reconciliation with the Catholic Church.
+The grand chief of the Huron-Wendat Nation in the Quebec City area, Pierre Picard, said the visit by Pope Francis helped kickstart a real process of reconciliation with the Catholic Church.

 Members of his nation marched from the former site of the Pointe-Bleue residential school in the Saguenay region to Quebec City, over the course of a week, to hear the Pope.